-The flexibility of any front-end development framework underlines just how easy it is to customize and configure options to suit your personal preferences.
+The flexibility of any framework for front-end development underlines just how easy it is to customize and configure options to suit your personal preferences.
 Will the framework automatically preselect architectural decisions for you or does it allow you to specify how your things like the state server, router or handlers function?
 Depending on the kind of frontend application you’re trying to build this goes a long way to determine the efficiency of your end product.
-Of a lot of frameworks, Angular 2 is pretty much a static framework – it comes with a preconfigured state of options.
+Of a lot of web application front-end framework, Angular development framework is pretty much a static – it comes with a preconfigured state of options.
 Vue Aurelia and React outclass the latter and all three afford a great deal of customizability.

 If productivity and efficiency are to be maximized in the frontend development process, it is imperative that your company starts off with a frontend development framework that is tested and trusted in the developer circle.
 A thriving community centered on a particular frontend development solution, in the most instances, indicates that there is sustainable support and followership from other developers with a specialty in it.
 The benefits of this backup support system are invaluable – not only does troubleshooting and debugging become incredibly easier, a thriving community also means it’s easier to add or replace project team members.
 Obvious winners when this is taken into consideration are React and Angular.
 Backings by their parent companies (Google and Facebook) and immense versatility have strengthened their stands in the community.